-The water source will be from a fire hydrant which is located approximately 300 feet to the northeast of the residence Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The emergency water source will be from a community cistern.
+A contribution is being made to the fire protection district community cistern fund.
+Contact the Cherryvale Fire Protection District (303-494-3735) for more information and specific details.

 FUELS REDUCTION